 – A water-cooled diamond wheel cutter is recommended for accurate cutting.

-– It is important that you use the right adhesive and grout for your chosen stone.
+– It is important that you use the right adhesive and grout for your chosen tile.
 Colours and specifications vary according to the material being used and your stone supplier will be able to advise on this and probably supply the correct adhesive and grout.
+We stock a wide range of adhesive and grouts manufactured by Ultra TileFix